How to Achieve a Reading Goal

 0

 Successfully completing a reading challenge requires creativity.
 A busy mom completing a reading challenge requires effort and creativity.
-After easily exceeding my Goodreads Reading Challenge in 2021, I set a more aggressive goal for 2022.
+After exceeding my Goodreads Reading Challenges in 2021 and 2022, I set a more aggressive goal for 2023.

-I quickly realized my reading at bedtime and listening to Audible in the car were not enough.
+I realized my reading at bedtime and listening to Audible in the car were not enough.

-To achieve my 2022 goal, I needed a reading strategy.
+To achieve my 2023 goal, I needed a more intentional reading strategy.

 I can hear you laughing.
 What a nerd, right?
 What adult, not in school, sets reading goals and strategies for how to meet them?
 This one, along with thousands of others, participates in the Goodreads Annual Reading Challenge.